 - We love decorating our front porch with spiderwebs, spiders, and skeletons for Halloween.
 Click HERE to see some of our DIY displays.

-- Add spiders and bugs to parts of the web using hot glue, twine, or fishing string to decorate and give the web a creepy look.
+- Add spiders and bugs to parts of the web using hot glue, twine, or fishing string to decorate it and give it a creepy look.

 Giant Spider Web Outdoor Decoration DIY Photo Tutorial: